 How COVID-19 Affects the Brain:

-COVID-19 infections appear to shrink certain areas of the brain (medRxiv, June 15, 2021).
+Other research also suggests that COVID might cause trouble.
+Specifically, COVID-19 infections appear to shrink certain areas of the brain (medRxiv, June 15, 2021).
 Researchers in England utilized brain scan data already in the UK Biobank for this study.
 Nearly 400 COVID-19 survivors were invited to undergo a second brain scan after recovery.
 The investigators also scanned a comparable group who had not been infected.

 Survivors showed a marked reduction in grey matter in the parts of the brain that process the senses of smell and taste.
 In addition, the virus also impacted areas of the brain that are important for memory.
 Ominously, this could set the stage for later dementia.